Sagebox/Sagebox-cpp/README.md

 ### Sagebox helps you focus on creativity, not interface code.

-With simple, linear code, Sagebox lets you create windows, GUI controls and graphical output, without any boilerplate or the overhead of an event-driven framework.
+With simple procedural, linear code, Sagebox lets you create windows, GUI controls and graphical output, without any boilerplate or the overhead of an event-driven framework.

 Sagebox is also designed for hobbyist, educational and creative use, enabling rapid prototyping and creative development without the need to write a lot of interface code just to add a button, slider, or other control (or to remove them).